-Hydrocortisone 100 mg is injected IV over 30 sec and repeated q 6 to 8 h for the first 24 h.
-Immediate intravascular volume expansion is done by giving 1 L of a 5% dextrose in 0.9% saline solution over 1 to 2 h.
+Hydrocortisone 100 mg is injected IV over 30 seconds and repeated every 6 to 8 hours for the first 24 hours.
+Immediate intravascular volume expansion is done by giving 1 L of a 5% dextrose in 0.9% saline solution over 1 to 2 hours.
 Additional 0.9% saline is given IV until hypotension, dehydration, and hyponatremia have been corrected.
 Serum potassium may fall during rehydration, requiring replacement.
 Mineralocorticoids are not required when high-dose hydrocortisone is given.
-When illness is less acute, hydrocortisone 50 or 100 mg IM q 6 h can be given.
+Subsequently, hydrocortisone 50 or 100 mg IM every 6 hours can be given.

-A total dose of 150 mg hydrocortisone is usually given over the 2nd 24-h period if the patient has improved markedly, and 75 mg is given on the 3rd day.
-Maintenance oral doses of hydrocortisone (15 to 30 mg) and fludrocortisone (0.1 mg) are given daily thereafter, as described above.
+A total dose of 150 mg hydrocortisone is usually given over the 2nd 24-hour period if the patient has improved markedly, and 75 mg is given on the 3rd day.
+Maintenance oral doses of hydrocortisone (15 to 20 mg) and fludrocortisone (0.1 mg) are given daily thereafter, as described above.
 Recovery depends on treatment of the underlying cause (eg, infection, trauma, metabolic stress) and adequate hydrocortisone therapy.

 For patients with some residual adrenal function who develop adrenal crisis when under stress, hydrocortisone treatment is the same, but fluid requirements may be much lower.

 Complications of corticosteroid therapy may include psychotic reactions.
-If psychotic reactions occur after the first 12 h of therapy, the hydrocortisone dose should be reduced to the lowest level consistent with maintaining BP and good cardiovascular function.
+If psychotic reactions occur, then the hydrocortisone dose can be reduced to the lowest level consistent with maintaining blood pressure and good cardiovascular function.
 Antipsychotics may be temporarily required, but use should not be prolonged.

 Addison disease is primary adrenal insufficiency.